LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation

 \section{Conclusion}

-In this paper, we propose a novel framework \model~ designed to enhance the imputation of missing data in health-related tabular datasets using Large Language Models (LLMs).
+In this paper, we propose a general and scalable framework, \model, designed to enhance LLM-based reasoning through ensemble prompting.
 The framework combines multiple LLM trees employing diverse few-shot learning, forming an LLM forest to achieve robust and accurate imputations.
-Specifically, to extract high-quality context information from the observed data provided for LLM trees, we developed a graph-based algorithm where we first constructed bipartite information graphs, hierarchically merging these graphs to capture the cross-feature information and performing random walks on the merged graphs to identify the diverse neighboring entries, which are then used as part of the LLM prompts.
-To address the issue of LLM hallucinations, our approach uses an ensemble of LLM trees as an LLM forest.
-The outputs of LLM trees are aggregated with confidence-weighted voting of LLM trees, thereby enhancing the reliability and accuracy of the imputation results.
-Comprehensive experiments on four real-world healthcare datasets demonstrate that \model~ effectively improves imputation accuracy while maintaining scalability and efficiency.
-Our results validate the potential of leveraging LLMs, in combination with graph-based methods, for tackling the complex problem of missing data imputation in healthcare.
+While \model~is task-agnostic by design, this work focuses on its instantiation for data imputation.
+Specifically, to extract high-quality contextual information for LLM trees, we developed a graph-based retrieval algorithm.
+To mitigate LLM bias and uncertainty, we introduce a confidence-weighted voting mechanism that aggregates outputs from all LLM trees based on their self-assessed confidence levels.
+Comprehensive experiments on 9 real-world datasets in various domains demonstrate that \model~effectively improves imputation accuracy while maintaining scalability and efficiency.
+The results highlight the potential of combining ensemble learning of LLMs with graph-based retrieval methods to tackle the complex problem of data imputation.